Wavesolid/Wavesolid/README.md

 </div>

 ### 👨‍💻 &nbsp;About Me :
 I'm a .NET Backend Enginner, in PT.
-Yafii Solusi International 🎓.</br>
+BRI Asuransi Indonesia 🎓.</br>
 - 🤓 My focus is developing Backend application and IoT dev wannabe.</br>
 - 🎮 I'd love to watching anime, playing games, and coding.
 - 👨‍🎓 I'm a Bachelor Information Communication and Technology (HONS) from Asia e-University Malaysia